Josssiiiah/PlateShare/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Welcome to PlateShare, a mobile application to help you decide what you'd like to eat at Stanford Dining halls.
-Tired of wasting a meal swipe on a dining hall with unlisted of inaccurate meal descriptions?
+Tired of wasting a meal swipe on a dining hall with unlisted or inaccurate meal descriptions?
 Join the PlateShare community and upload photos of your plate so others can weigh their options.
-It's like Waze, but for finding a goof meal!
+It's like Waze, but for finding a good meal!
 This project is being built using React Native and Echo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>